google/styleguide/pyguide.md

 <a id="s2.20.3-cons"></a>
 #### 2.20.3 Cons

 Some people find the additional boilerplate to be ugly.
-Others say "but I don't use that feature in this file" and want to clean-up.
-Please don't.
-It is better to always have the future imports in all files so that they are not forgotten during later edits when someone starts using such a feature.
+It's unusual to add imports to a module that doesn't actually require the features added by the import.

 <a id="s2.20.4-decision"></a>
 #### 2.20.4 Decision